Volunteer educators, citizen scientists, and stewards helping Virginia conserve and manage natural resources

 The Historic Southside Chapter

 Our first training program was conducted in 2011.
-The next training session will be conducted in the spring of 2013.
-The 2011 syllabus describes the great line-up of topics were offered including ecology, botany, entomology, ornithology, forestry, and climate studies, as well as teaching and interpretive skills in citizen science.
+The next training session will be conducted in the spring of 2020.
+The 2019 class is in session now.
+The syllabus describes the great line-up of topics we offer including ecology, botany, entomology, ornithology, forestry, and climate studies, as well as teaching and interpretive skills in citizen science.

 Is the Master Naturalist Program for you?
 Ask yourself...